 The WCU Counseling Program Offices are in the Department of Human Services.
 The main office is in room 208 Killian Building on the WCU campus in Cullowhee.
 The office may be reached by telephone at (828) 227-7310.
 Departmental office hours are 8:00 a.m. to 5:00 p.m., Monday through Friday.
-Dr. Lisen Roberts is the Human Services Department Head.
+Dr. April Perry is the Human Services Department Head.
+Rena McKay (remckay@email.wcu.edu) is the department's Administrative Support Associate.
 Denise Royer (droyer@email.wcu.edu) is the department's Student Support Specialist.
-Rena McKay (remckay@email.wcu.edu) is the department's Administrative Support Associate.